retrosight/rest/json-home/draft-nottingham-json-home-05.md

 Likewise, a client encountering a 404 Not Found on a link is encouraged obtain a fresh copy of the home document, to assure that it is up-to-date.

-##Appendix D.  Frequently Asked Questions
+##<a name="appendix-d"></a>Appendix D. Frequently Asked Questions

-###D.1.
+###<a name="appendix-d-references-or-inheritance"></a>D.1.
 Why doesn't the format allow references or inheritance?

 Adding inheritance or references would allow more modularity in the format and make it more compact, at the cost of considerable complexity and the associated potential for errors (both in the specification and by its users).

 Since good tools and compression are effective ways to achieve the same ends, this specification doesn't attempt them.

-###D.2.
+###<a name="appendix-d-errors"></a>D.2.
 What about "Faults" (i.e., errors)?

 In HTTP, errors are conveyed by HTTP status codes.
 While this specification could (and even may) allow enumeration of possible error conditions, there's a concern that this will encourage applications to define many such "faults", leading to tight coupling between the application and its clients.

-###D.3.
+###<a name="appendix-d-schema"></a>D.3.
 How Do I find the schema for a format?

 That isn't addressed by home documents.
 Ultimately, it's up to the media type accepted and generated by resources to define and constrain (or not) their syntax.

-###D.4.
+###<a name="appendix-d-complex-query"></a>D.4.
 How do I express complex query arguments?

 Complex queries - i.e., those that exceed the expressive power of Link Templates or would require ambiguous properties of a "resources" object - aren't intended to be defined by a home document.
 The appropriate way to do this is with a "form" language, much as HTML defines.

 Note that it is possible to support multiple query syntaxes on the same base URL, using more than one link relation type; see the example at the start of the document.

-##Author's Address
+##<a name="author-address"></a>Author's Address

 Mark Nottingham
 Email: mnot@mnot.net